sparkutils/quality/docs/sqlfunctions.md

       On Spark 4 / DBR 17.3 and later this function uses Spark Variables and takes the form:
       >  map_lookup('mapid', expr, mapLookupsVar)
-      Where mapLookupsVar is the MapLookups.name / MapLookups.lookups column
+      Where mapLookupsVar is the result of loadMaps
     tags:
       - map
       - variable